 There are many ways to think about our musical development.
-Here is one way.
+I've produced the following:

 Get off the internet and go back to the practice room!